 5. Course materials and the instructor’s resume must accompany the application for approval along with a written Request for Instructor Approval.

-6. For each approved course, the school must maintain and make readily available to the Commission upon demand the following:
+6. For each course, the school must submit an application to the Department for approval which includes the following:

 a.
 A detailed course outline with hours spent in each subject area;